 Several revenue sources fund our governmental activities, with the City income tax being the biggest contributor.
 The income tax rate is 1.9 percent.
 General revenues from grants and entitlements, such as local government funds, are revenue generators for the City.
-The City monitors both of these revenue sources very closely for fluctuations because the income tax and grants and entitlements general revenues represent 66 and 3 percent, respectively, of all revenues in the governmental activities.
+The City monitors both of these revenue sources very closely for fluctuations because the income tax and grants and entitlements general revenues represent 64 and 6 percent, respectively, of all revenues in the governmental activities.

 The largest governmental activities expenses are normally for the police and fire departments.
-The police department employs fifty-six officers, including the police chief and forty-three support personnel.
-The fire department employs fifty-five full-time and part time positions.
+The police department employs forty-two officers, including the police chief, plus twenty-six support personnel.
+The fire department employs fifty-one full-time and part time positions.